allevo/seqflow-js/packages/website/src/pages/Why.md

 ## From where I started

 As a developer, I worked with many technologies, from the backend to the frontend.
-Meanwhile, I was familiarized with the backend technologies, started to work with the frontend ones, and was fascinated by the diversity of the frameworks and libraries we have to build our applications.
-Those differences are not always easy to manage and introduce some complexity.
-Virtual DOM, signals, and observers are promising technologies, but sometimes they are more challenging to understand and use.
+While familiar with the backend technologies, I started working with the frontend ones.
+I was fascinated by the diversity of the frameworks and libraries we have to build our applications.

-This complexity was highlighted when I (and my team) had to build web pages that the user could access only after a login.

-Moreover, I didn't use the Javascript/Typescript language at its best: I didn't use the latest features, like classes, async/await, async iterators, and others that simplify the code a lot.
-Instead, they are replaced with libraries like ngrx, redux, and others that introduce much boilerplate code and complexity.

-That means that I had to study a lot of different libraries and frameworks to understand what I was doing.
-And this creates confusion and cognitive stress in me.
+I started using Angular and React, but when I tried to build something more complex, the frameworks and libraries introduced a lot of complexity and cognitive stress:
+- While my code organization at the back-end follows a domain-driven design, my front-end code is structured differently.
+Consequently, the code is organized in a way that is only sometimes clear about the purpose of the code: no framework or library suggested anything on this topic.
+- SSR, SSG, ISC, and other techniques are helpful.
+The main project I followed was related to a website under a login where the SEO is optional.
+Instead, the HTTP JSON Rest API was requested to be exposed, the same as the front-end uses.
+So, full-stack technologies aren't valuable for this use case.
+- Node.js and similar technologies have become famous because the development team can use the same language on both sides: the team can share code between the front-end and back-end, like validation.
+Anyway, the portion of the shared code could be higher in terms of how the state management, components, and events are handled by the frameworks.

+I have also tried different frameworks but didn't find someone to resolve all my dilemmas.

 ## What I was looking for

 I appreciate the innovation and diversity of the frontend world, which brings me here: I want to look for a way to simplify my work, reduce the complexity, and use language features almost everywhere.
+I want to use a framework that helps me to build digital products, focused on simplifing the user experience improvement.

 From this point, I started thinking about what I liked and didn't like about the front-end world.
 The output of this thinking was the following list:
 - The component-based architecture allows the UI to split into small, reusable, and independent pieces.
 It is also the way to build a design system.
-- The class usage to define application logic is a way to organize the code and explain the application logic.
+- The structure of the application logic follows the team logic without putting any constraint on it.
+So, the class, function, and enum usages are possible.
 - The async/await usage is a way to handle the asynchronous code.
-In the past, we used callbacks, then promises, and now async/await.
-I want to use the latest features of the language.
+In the past, the front-end code used callbacks after promises, but now, all browsers can use the async/await language feature.
 - The Typescript support is a way to reduce errors and improve code quality.
 Even if only some people like it, it is an excellent tool to enhance the code quality and let other developers understand the code and contribute to it.
 - The simplicity of integrating into other frameworks and supporting multiple versions on the same page without strange tricks.

 ## The solution I thought

 So, starting from here, I try to build something new, keeping in mind the following key concepts:
+- Simplicity over Complexity
 - Events over State Management
-- Simplicity over Complexity
 - Linearity over Complex Abstractions
 - Explicitness over Implicitiveness

 With this in mind, I started to write the `SeqFlow` framework.
-The following are some reasons for the design.
+The following are some decisions I will take to resolve my dilemma, considering the previous ones.

 ### Render component

 I started to think about a way to simplify the component rendering, and I thought about the following requirements:
 - The component should be a function, not a class.
 This is because the class introduces a lot of boilerplate code, and it is not always clear what the purpose of the class is.
 - The component should be able to process the asynchronous operations, like the data fetching, and the rendering should be updated when the data is available.
 - The component read should be made from top to bottom without re-rendering the whole component when the state changes.
-If something changes, the component changes only the part that needs to be updated.
+If something changes, the code explicitly updates the rendered HTML.

 From this list, I structured the component as an asynchronous function, where the developer can use the async/await syntax to handle the asynchronous operations.